Cricut | Cutting Machines

 The Adaptive Tool System adds a set of gears to the blade that allow it to lift and turn, intelligently controlling the cut pressure and rotation.

 This is the equivalent of cutting in 3D.
-It also makes this Cricut the strongest machine (10x stronger than the Explore series) and the best at cutting fabric.
+It also made the original Cricut Maker the strongest machine (10x stronger than the Explore series) and the best at cutting fabric when it was released.

 Let’s look at two of these new tools: